 Extending access to finance is the first building block for people to build a better life.
 Not only does it help families plan for long-term goals and emergencies, it also facilitates day-to-day living and yields positive results in many different ways.

-However, an estimated 2 billion people -- or 38% of adults in the world -- don’t have access to basic financial services, according to Global Findex 2014.
+However, an estimated 2 billion people -- or 38% of adults in the world -- don’t have access to basic financial services and are excluded from the formal financial system, according to Global Findex 2014.

 Their ranks include more than half of adults in the poorest 40% of households in developing countries.

-The IFC estimates that more than 200 million formal and informal micro, small and medium enterprises (MSMEs) in developing economies are either unserved or underserved in terms of their financing needs.
+More than 200 million formal and informal micro, small and medium enterprises (MSMEs) in developing economies are underserved in their financing needs, according to IFC estimates.

 In some cases, the lack of access is because banking outlets are too few, too far or unwilling to serve the poor, but more often it’s because many with meager incomes think they’re too poor to be able to benefit from financial services.